hyurl/goroutine/README.md

  */
 const isMainThread: boolean;
 /**
- * An interger represents the current thread id, in the main thread, it will
+ * An integer represents the current thread id, in the main thread, it will
  * always be `0`.
  */
 const threadId: number;